 Is Mining Monero Profitable in 2024?

 The short answer that I am assuming you want to hear, as you are interested in mining Monero, is yes, Monero mining can be profitable in 2024.
 However, it's important to note that you will have to pay a fee.

 However, there are a lot of factors that need to be taken into consideration before determining if mining will be profitable for your individual circumstances.

 Miners who choose to mine solo are taking a lottery-style game of chance approach as solo mining can be lucrative *if* you successfully mine a block.
-Most miners will choose to join pools where the rewards are split among a group of miners.
+Most miners will choose to join pools where the block rewards are split among a group of miners.
 This results in fewer rewards per miner, but a higher likelihood of successfully mining blocks for more regular rewards.

 Be sure to crunch some numbers and do some homework to be sure that you will be able to make a profit before investing in mining equipment and going through the trouble of mining.
 Here are some of the tools you can use and factors to consider: